2018 Toyota Tacoma Trim Levels with Comparisons & Configurations.

 On paper, the TRD Off-Road offers a much better value than the TRD Sport.
 Not only does it come with almost the same standard and optional features as the TRD Sport, but it also comes with some heavy off-road gear to boot.
 However, the price of going with the TRD Off-Road comes mainly in ride quality.
 The big off-road tires and the specialized suspension are designed for crossing broken terrain rather than comfort, and the difference between on-road comfort is noticeable between the two models.

-Compare the Tacoma TRD Sport vs Limited Trim Levels.
+Compare the Tacoma TRD Sport vs Limited Trims.
 What is the difference?

 While the Tacoma TRD Sport and TRD Off-Road models come with some very nice equipment when accessorized with their Technology and Premium packages, those two trim levels are designed to appeal to a specific demographic.
 The TRD Sport has sport-focused design elements like a large hood scoop, while the TRD Off-Road rides like the off-road truck that it is.